JensRantil/jensrantil.github.io/content/posts/2023-06-27_waste-in-software-development.md

 **Waste of processing itself** includes building a feature that the customer doesn't want.
 Quick feedback loops help here!

-Kent Beck once stated
+Kent Beck once stated:

 > “Make It Work, Make It Right, Make It Fast” ([ref][work-right-fast])

 [work-right-fast]: https://keyholesoftware.com/2023/03/23/writing-quality-code-practicing-make-it-work-make-it-right-make-it-fast/

-, making something maintainable is an example of waste if the solution doesn’t work.
+Making something maintainable is an example of waste if the solution doesn’t work.
 Making it performant is usually a waste if it is not maintainable.

 **Waste of excess inventory.** This makes me think of “inventory” as code or